Smart timeout defines automatically a timeout value for Job tasks to terminate runs when their durations exceed a threshold.

 The threshold is safe with a low risk of terminating successful Jobs.
 After multiple tests, it is around 8 over 1 million.

 Short or long gaps like missing runs do not affect the calculation.
 It can also handle an abrupt change like a jump in the Job duration, it means new normal runs with longer durations.

 How does smart timeout work?

-You enable smart timeout from the Engine step when adding or editing a task.
+You enable smart timeout from the Processing step when adding or editing a task.

 The feature will be activated when enough data is available which is 10 previous successful executions per task.